 - Medical Inadmissibility

 Contact us to schedule a consultation.
-All consultations must be in person and are free of charge.
+All consultations must be in person.